Brushed dc motor

 = 30 kg/hr

-Benefits of Blowdown:
+Benefits of Boiler Blowdown:

 Good boiler blowdown control can significantly reduce treatment and operational costs that include: